pennersr/django-allauth/docs/socialaccount/templates.rst

 Furthermore, you can pass along an ``action`` parameter with value ``reauthenticate`` to indicate that you want the user to be re-prompted for authentication even if they already signed in before.
-For now, this is supported by Facebook, Google and Twitter only.
+For now, this is supported by Facebook, Google, Twitter, and Discord only.

 For Javascript based logins (e.g. when you enable the Facebook JS SDK), you will need to make sure that the required Javascript is